tom-seddon/beeb-fstest/README.md

 * `*DIR` doesn't support the `:DRIVE.DIR` syntax.

-## failed filing systems
+# partial pass

+Tests run to completion with minor modifications.

+## Watford DDFS 1.53, Watford DDFS 1.54T

+The `OSFILE SAVE` and `OSFILE SAVE (REPLACE EXISTING)` tests can be modified or removed to cater for the A=0 behaviour.

+(Perhaps the OSFILE A=0 requirements should be relaxed when on a B/B+? - the Master Reference Manual is pretty clear about what OSFILE A=0 does, but none of the B-era docs mention this...)

+* OSFILE A=0 doesn't update parameter block bytes 10-13, and sets bytes 14-17 to 0
+* OSFILE A=7 not supported
+* File names retrieved by OSGBPB are padded to 7 chars with spaces
+* OSFILE A=0 returns 1 in accumulator whether the file was newly created or not

+# fail

-It's possible there's something wrong with the tests, but I've just assumed these are FS bugs, and haven't investigated further.
+It's possible there's something wrong with the tests, but I've just assumed these are FS bugs.

+## Opus Challenger 1.01

-* Opus Challenger 1.01 craps out with a `Bad track format` error when doing OSFILE A=0.
-Use 1.03 instead
+* craps out with a `Bad track format` error when doing OSFILE A=0.
+Use 1.03 instead, which passes